wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 While going through these steps, we will focus first on doing the changes locally and your local development database.

-Once we confirm that everything works well, we will also apply those same changes to the deployed app.
+Once we confirm everything works well locally, we will apply the same changes to the deployed app.

 **We'll put extra info for migrating a deployed app in a box like this one.**
 :::